 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

+Beyond that, however, 3D printing gives manufacturers an extra edge over the competition.
 In a new product introduction scenario, it frequently takes numerous design iterations and prototypes before a product is ready for market.
-By utilizing additive manufacturing, the design cycle is ratably compressed and, in many cases, can be as short as 48 hours.
+By utilizing additive manufacturing, the design cycle is compressed and, in many cases, can be as short as 48 hours.
 That is a significant gain over traditional manufacturing methods.
-Not to mention, realizing a faster time-to-market is a key advantage that can help offset the near-term costs to deliver mass customization.
+In line with this, 50% of survey participants report that 3D printing enables or will enable their companies to deliver parts faster.
+Realizing a faster time-to-market is a key advantage that can help offset the near-term costs to deliver mass customization.

 Finally, mass customization provides a platform to collect valuable consumer data.
 When 3D printing enables your company to take on mass customization, you have access to a vault of new information you may not have had insights into before.
-This information can help you track trends and consumer preferences in real-time helping to enhance marketing efforts.
+This information can help you track trends and consumer preferences in real-time, helping to enhance marketing efforts.

-Insights from over 300 additive manufacturing decision-makers on technology adoption, opportunities and challenges.
+Insights from 308 individuals responsible for decisions around 3D printing at manufacturing companies on technology adoption, opportunities and challenges.

-Click 'Learn More' to explore all of Jabil's Additive Solutions.Learn More
+Click 'Learn More' to explore all of Jabil's Additive Solutions.LEARN MORE